If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 — Christian Whitehead

 In the 1.0.2 update of iOS version, stage assets for both Desert Dazzle and Final Fever were discovered, complete with full-level maps.
-The video on the right is a mod of the PC version, which replaces Palmtree Panic's tiles and level layout with Desert Dazzle's.
+The video above is a mod of the PC version, which replaces Palmtree Panic's tiles and level layout with Desert Dazzle's.
 Because the stage was never finalized, no Badniks or gimmicks were ever implemented.
 The default background music for both soundtracks is the Time Attack theme (track 33).

 Desert Dazzle would finally see the light of day in Sonic Mania, with its tiles reused/revised for Mirage Saloon Zone.